Find Senior Living in Connecticut

 See full list of all 300 licensed assisted senior living facilities in Connecticut for 2019.
-Senior Living Help enables senior citizens and their loved ones to find every licensed assisted living facility in Connecticut.
-If you or your loved one are looking for a facility in any part of Connecticut with kind and loving staff who will assist with daily living activities such as bathing, dressing, eating, moving or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living home in Connecticut that is near you.
+Senior Living Help enables senior citizens and their loved ones to search for every licensed assisted living facility in Connecticut.
+If you or your loved one are trying to locate a facility in any part of Connecticut with loving and caring staff who will assist with daily living tasks such as bathing, getting dressed, eating, moving around or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living home in Connecticut that is near your location.

 Connecticut Assisted Living Room Types and Requirements

 Connecticut assisted living units do not have any square footage requirements.
 They must provide food preparation and storage for each unit.
 The senior care facility can’t request that a resident share a room.

 There are no specifications for how many residents can share a room published.
 Sharing is up to the resident at the time of entry.
 Each room must have a full bath and easy access between living areas and the common areas.
 The common areas must be able to hold half of the residents at the same time safely.
 For Alzheimer’s residents, different licensure rules apply.

 How to Pay for Your Assisted Living Facility in Connecticut